dunlapww/dunlapww/README.md

 <img align="center" src="https://github.com/dunlapww/dunlapww/blob/main/icons/mtn_landscape_welcome.png" width="1000"/>

 I'm a backend engineering student at the [Turing School](https://turing.io/) in Denver and excited about my transition into software development.
+A little about me:
 - 💻 &nbsp;I’m currently working on a school project to implement GraphQL in an ExpressJS app.
 - 🤓  &nbsp;On the side I'm learning Python and some AWS.
 - 🤔  &nbsp;For my next project, an app where gardeners can exchange excess produce and gardenting tips
 - 💬  &nbsp;Ask me about Ruby/Rails development!
 - 🧗  &nbsp;Away from the computer: I love backpacking, climbing, cycling, and reading!
+- 📫  &nbsp;reach me at dunlapww@gmail.com

   <div align="center">